shannon-sbip/datamine/README.md

 Clone the repository into your chosen directory and run the following commands:
 ```
 // Install dependencies and setup the project.
-// Requires user interaction, as there are options.
 yarn

 // Run all the tests in the project
-// These tests should be run often as you develop on it.
+// These tests should be run often as you develop on it, to catch bugs early.
 yarn test

-// Start the development server
+// Start the development server.
+There will be some setup scripts executed before the dev server starts.
 // App is usually hosted on http://localhost:3000
 yarn dev
 ```
 ```
-// In a separate terminal, start localstack
+// Start LocalStack in the background in a separate terminal
-// Note that you may have to add the pip3 location to your path.
+// Note that you may have to add the binary to your path. (~/.local/bin/localstack)
+// LocalStack is not mandatory for local development, but is needed for simulating the downloading of dataset.
 localstack start -d
 ```

 There are predefined users loaded into the database and you may inspect the database file at ```/prisma/data/dev.sqlite```, or refer to ```/src/tests/data/userEvent.json```.
 You may choose any of the valid users defined there to login to the application locally.
 For instance, you may use ```admin@example.com```.

-As the application requires interacting with external Amazon services, those functions are stub out when developing locally.
+As the application requires interacting with external Amazon services, those functions are either stub out or depend on LocalStack when developing locally.
 Important information needed for development can be found in the console where ```yarn dev``` was run.
 For instance, the login flow will print the _magic link_ onto the console for you to interact with it locally.

-In case you wish to reset the local database, you may run ```yarn``` to reset it.
+In case you wish to reset the local database, you may restart the dev server by running ```yarn dev``` again.

+More commands can be found in the ```package.json``` file.